 In the end, it’s not the boat, the food, the presentations or the excursions that make a cruise.
 It always comes down to the people onboard and the personal interactions over drinks, meals and trips.
 You start to develop friendships into the first couple of days and by the end of the cruise, you feel like you’ve known at least some of the people onboard most of your adult life.

-I’d been told in advance the age range for river cruises tends to skew older, and I suppose that was true for our trip as well, but it’s not anything you notice.
+I’d been told in advance that the age range for river cruises tends to skew older, and I suppose that was true for our trip as well, but it’s not anything you notice.
 Instead, I was struck more by the diversity of the group (bearing in mind cruises tend to be relatively expensive and probably out of reach for many travelers).
 Our bunch appeared to draw from all kinds of backgrounds, careers and life experiences.

 Part of my job was to join up and interact with the passengers as much as possible – whether over drinks and meals, on deck, or out on the town.
-This is something that doesn’t always come naturally to me, but I was invariably rewarded by fascinating back-stories, good conversations, and lots of laughs.
+This is something that doesn’t always come naturally to me, but I was invariably rewarded by interesting back-stories, good conversations, and lots of laughs.

 Susan and I spent a good part of the time mingling with the crew as well – drawn mainly from places like Hungary, Romania, Serbia, Macedonia and Indonesia.
 Most of the servers, bartenders and reception staff appeared to be somewhere in their 20s or 30s, and always seemed to have smiles on their faces.
 From what I could see, they more than earned their paychecks.